dainsaint/garden/src/blog/new-show-this-spring.md

 social: ''

 ---
-thrilled to announce i'll be performing this spring!
+thrilled to announce i'll be performing this ~~spring!~~

+_update: this event has been moved to the fall_

 the event will be live, outdoor, socially-distanced, and fun. more details as we get ready to announce.